vcasasmo/FREDS/README.md

-# Fast Reactor Energy Grid Design For Sensitivity Calculations (FREDS)
+# Fit Reactor Energy Discretization Search (FREDS)
 This code was jointly developed by researchers of Belgian Nuclear Research Centre (SCK CEN), ULB and UGent based on the early implementation developed by [Emilie3008](https://github.com/Emilie3008) and available at  https://github.com/Emilie3008/MScThesis_2023_2024. using Python version 3.12.0, as well as the following libraries and their versions:
 - `numpy` version 1.26.4
 - `serpentTools` version 0.10.1